aspose-storage-cloud/aspose-storage-cloud-docs/storage/getting-started/available-sdks/_index.md

 {{< /tab >}}

 {{< /tabs >}}

 ## **Setting Host Info**
-By Host Info, we mean the main Aspose for Cloud API host URI along with version.
+By Host Info, we mean the main Aspose Cloud API host URI along with version.
 For example, at the time of creating this page, the host info is <https://api.aspose.cloud/v1.1>, where <https://api.aspose.cloud/> is the API host and v1.1 is the version.
 To set this information in SDKs, the following simple statement will serve the purpose:

 {{< tabs tabTotal="5" tabID="13" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Python" >}}